focalsbynorth/focals-client-js/README.md

 This option will be used when future signing versions are introduced, however there is only one option available at present, so the value doesn't need to be set

 ### Device Keys
 In order to perform encryption you need to have the public key for the intended recipient.
-In order to simplify this process, you can use the provided `DeviceKeysService`.
+In order to simplify this process, you can use the provided `deviceKeysService`.
 Simply pass the `userId` of the user (received as part of the enable flow), and the service will make the web request and return an array of retrieved public keys:
 ```
-const deviceKeysService = require('@bynorth/focals-client-js').DeviceKeysService;
+const ability = require('@bynorth/focals-client-js').get('abilityName');

-const publicKeys = deviceKeysService.getPublicKeys('userId');
+const publicKeys = ability.deviceKeysService.getPublicKeys('userId');
 ```

 ### Encryption/Decryption